Unitary Complexity and the Uhlmann Transformation Problem: Quantum Shannon Theory

 \begin{definition}[Decodable channel] Let $\eps > 0$.
 A channel $\cal{N}$ mapping register $\reg{A}$ to $\reg{B}$ is \emph{$\eps$-decodable} if there exists a (not necessarily efficient) quantum algorithm $D$ that takes as input register $\reg{B}$ and outputs register $\reg{A}'$ isomorphic to $\reg{A}$ such that

 where $\ket{\Phi}_{\reg{AR}}$ is the maximally entangled state on registers $\reg{AR}$. \end{definition}

+Decodable channels naturally arise in the context of error corrected communication.
+Consider a noisy channel $\cal{C}$, and a encoder $\cal{E}$ corresponding to a quantum error correcting code.
+There are general situations when the concatenated channel $\cal{C} \circ \cal{E}$ is decodable, e.g., for example if $\cal{C}$ is a tensor-product Pauli channel and $\cal{E}$ is a random stabilizer code~\cite[Theorem 24]{wilde2013quantum}.
+However, it is not clear whether the concatenated channel is efficiently decodable, even if the encoder $\cal{E}$ is efficient.
+In fact, it is known that decoding arbitrary classical linear codes and stabilizer codes is computationally intractable~\cite{vardy1997intractability,berlekamp2003inherent,hsieh2011np,iyer2015hardness}.

 \begin{remark} We could also consider a generalization of \Cref{def:decodable-channel} where we consider states other than the maximally entangled state.
 However we focus on the maximally entangled state for simplicity, and it already illustrates the key ideas of our complexity result.
-Furthermore, decodable channels most naturally arise in the context of error corrected communication: there, given any noisy channel, the goal is to find an encoding channel such that the concatenation of encoder and noisy channel is decodable.
 It is known that using the maximally entangled state as the input to a coding scheme for a noisy channel is without loss of generality (up to small changes in capacity, see e.g.~\cite[Chapter 15]{renes2015quantum}). \end{remark}